Computing Weighted Subset Transversals in $H$-Free Graphs

 In the case where our algorithm chooses at most one connector $v$, we let $O$ consist of $v$ and all vertices that do not belong to $T$ and that do not have a neighbour in $R$.
 Then $G[R\cup O]$ is a $T$-forest and we store $S_T=V\setminus (R\cup O)$.
 Note that $O$ might not induce two connected components consisting of cycle vertices, so we may duplicate some work.
 However, $R\cup O$ induces a $T$-forest, and we found $O$ in polynomial time, and this is what is relevant (together with the fact that we only use polynomial time).

-In the case where our algorithm chooses two connectors $v$ and $v'$ we do as follows.
-We remove any vertex from $T$ and any neighbour of $R$ other than $v$ and $v'$.
+In the case where the algorithm chooses two (non-adjacent) connectors $v$ and $v'$ we proceed as follows.
+We remove any vertex from $T$ and any neighbour of $R$ other than $v$ and~$v'$.
 Let $(G',w')$ be the resulting weighted graph.
 We then solve {\sc Weighted Vertex Cut} in polynomial time on $G'$, $w'$ and with $v$ and $v'$ as terminals.
 Let $S$ be the output.
 We let $O=V(G')-S$.
 Note that $G[O]$ consists of two connected components, but it might contain forest vertices.
 However, $G[R\cup O]$ is a $T$-forest, and we found $O$ in polynomial time, and this is what is relevant.
 We remember the solution $S_T=V\setminus (R\cup O)$.